-Appendix 1 provides diagrams of the emission test sampling locations with actual stack dimension measurements.
+Appendix 1 provides a diagram of the emission test sampling location with actual stack dimension measurements.

 4.0 Sampling and Analytical Procedures

 A Stack Test Protocol for the air emission testing was reviewed and approved by EGLE-AQD.
 This section provides a summary of the sampling and analytical procedures that were used during the testing periods.